SDL-Hercules-390/hyperion/readme/README.HDL.md

 The loader has 2 basic functions: module load and module unload.

 ###  Module load
-    int hdl_load(char *name, int flags);
+`int hdl_load(char *name, int flags);`
 Where name is the module name, this name may include the path.
 If no path is given then the module is loaded from the default library search order.
 Note that this is different from the standard search order.

-        flags may be one of the following:
+Flags may be one of the following:

          HDL_LOAD_DEFAULT or 0  -  Default load
          HDL_LOAD_MAIN          -  Reserved for hercules use
          HDL_LOAD_NOUNLOAD      -  Module cannot be unloaded
          HDL_LOAD_FORCE         -  Override dependency check
-         HDL_LOAD_NOMSG         -  Do not issue any error messages

-        This function returns a zero value when the load is successful.
+         HDL_LOAD_NOMSG         -  Do not issue any error messages This function returns a zero value when the load is successful.

 ### Module unload

-    int hdl_dele(char *name);
+`int hdl_dele(char *name);`
 Where name is the name of the module that is to be unloaded.
 This function returns a zero value when the unload is successful.

 ## Resolving Symbols

-    void * HDL_FINDSYM(char *symbolname);
+`void * HDL_FINDSYM(char *symbolname);`
 This function will return the entry point of symbolname or zero when the symbol cannot be resolved.

-    void * HDL_FINDNXT(current_entry point);
+`void * HDL_FINDNXT(current_entry point);`
 This function will return the previous entry point.
 That is, the entry point which was current before the entry point as identified by current_entry point was registered.

 This function is intended to allow a module to call the original routine.
 An example of this is given in the panel_command entry as listed below.

 There are some special considerations for systems that do not support the concept of back-linking.
 Back-linking is the operating system support of dynamically resolving unresolved external references in a dynamic module, with the main module, or other loaded modules.
 Cygwin does not support back-linking and Cygwin specials are listed in this example with #if defined(WIN32).